Ties - Part I, assessment and planning

 Baby’s oral and body range of motion, muscle tone, symmetry

-or the opposite - a latch that feels too light (breast or bottle always falling out out baby’s mouth, or milk is leaking/spilling)
+or the opposite - latch feels light (breast or bottle always falls out out baby’s mouth, milk leaks/spills)

 frequent plugged ducts/mastitis (from poor milk “removal”)